pedroalbanese/gosttk/README.md

-# GOSTTk ☭
-## GOST Toolkit: GOST Cipher Suiter written in Go
+## GOST Toolkit: GOST Cipher Suiter written in Go ☭
 Multi purpose cross-platform cryptography tool for encryption / decryption, hash digest, cipher-based message authentication code (CMAC), hash-based message authentication code (HMAC), digital signature, shared key agreement (VKO) and PBKDF2 function for embedded systems.

 **GOST refers to a set of technical standards maintained by the Euro-Asian Council for Standardization, Metrology and Certification (EASC), a regional standards organization operating under the auspices of the Commonwealth of Independent States (CIS).**